 Will Medicare Cover My Plastic Surgery in Melbourne VIC?

-Have you been thinking about getting plastic surgery but are not sure about procedures and what is affordable on our Australian Medicare system?
 When it comes to plastic surgery, the Medicare MBS guidelines are very clear.
-Medicare will not cover ‘non-therapeutic cosmetic surgery, in other words, Medicare will not cover elective surgeries that you choose to pursue purely for cosmetic reasons – it will only cover procedures that are clinically necessary for your health or medically necessary that meet strict criteria.
+Medicare will not cover ‘non-therapeutic cosmetic surgery’.
+In other words, Medicare will not cover elective surgeries that you choose to pursue purely for cosmetic reasons.
+It will only cover procedures that are clinically necessary for your health or medically necessary that meet strict criteria.

 What is a valid medical reason for having plastic surgery?